lamassuiot/lamassu-compose/README.md

 4. All the services in Lamassu are secured with TLS.
 For testing and development purposes self signed certificates can be used.
 These certificates can be automatically created running the `compose-builder/gen-self-signed-certs.sh` script and providing the next environment variables:
 ```
-export C=ES //Country code.
+export C=ES
-export ST=Guipuzcoa //State.
+export ST=Guipuzcoa
-export L=Arrasate //Locality.
+export L=Arrasate
-export O=Lamassu IoT //Organization.
+export O=Lamassu IoT
-export DOMAIN=lamassu.com
+export DOMAIN=lamassu.dev
 ```

 5. In order tu run Lamassus's docker-compose, some adjustments are required.
-The communication between the different containers will be done trough TLS using the certificates created earlier, thus, the communication between container must use the `DOMAIN` i.e. lamassu.com.
-This repo provides a docker-compose template file with some placeholder (`HOSTNAME_TO_BE_REPLACED`) values that **must** be replaced.
-In order to do so, run the follwoing script:
+The communication between the different containers will be done trough TLS using the certificates created earlier, thus, the communication between container must use the `DOMAIN` i.e. lamassu.dev. **Replace all domain ocurrences of lamassu.dev to your domian from the `docker-compose.yml` and `.env` file**:

 ```
+sed -i 's/lamassu.dev/mydomain.dev/g' .env
+sed -i 's/lamassu.dev/mydomain.dev/g' .docker-compose.yml
 ```

 6. Provision and configure Vault secret engine: